How to Age Terra Cotta Pots

 Spray lightly with clear matte sealer (inside and outside of pots.)
 Can you believe how easy it is to age terra cotta pots?

 When completely dry add plants.

-Update: It’s been a few years since I aged these terra cotta pots and they all still look exactly the same!
+Update: It’s been a few years since I shared how to age terra cotta pots and they all still look exactly the same!
 I think it’s great that they have lasted so long and stayed “old”.
-Even the ones I left outside still have an older appearance.
+Even the ones I left outside still have an older aged terra cotta pot appearance.
 I think it just might be time to try this again with some larger pots!
 I hope you will try this.